tomgazit/University-Material-Manager/README.md

 ## Installation

-Unfourtanetly, this is not a one-click-installation type of thing.
+Unfortunately, this is not a one-click-installation type of thing.
 This platform uses some Linux apps that has to be installed in order for it to work as expected.
 There are 8 steps that you need to take care of: